cited/Oracle-Instant-Client/docs/install.rst

-Installation and Usage
+Installation
 ===========================

-This module is installing and configuring Oracle Instant Client
+This module is for installing and configuring Oracle Instant Client

 The module can be used on a new or existing Webmin installation